s0232020/PSE/README.md

 # Project-Software-Engineering
- Project for the Project Software Engineering course at the University of Antwerp.\n Set the working directory on both targets to the directory named "InputTests"
+ Project for the Project Software Engineering course at the University of Antwerp.__
+Set the working directory on both targets to the directory named "InputTests"